 Dwirabuda indicates that the malignancy has metastasized or spread from its initial site to other parts of the body.

-In malignancies, pitta is also vitiated and the condition becomes sannipattika in nature.
-In these conditions, the agni of the affected tissue is increased making it very aggressive to its surroundings as it slowly digests the tissues of the body.
+In malignancies, pitta is also vitiated and the condition becomes sannipatika in nature.
+In these conditions, the agni of the affected tissue is increased, making it very aggressive to its surroundings as it slowly digests the tissues of the body.

-Types: There are eight basic types of gulma.
-One related to each dosha, one from each combination, a tridoshic type and one type due to disorders of the artava.
+Types: There are eight basic types of gulma: one related to each dosha, one from each combination of doshas, a tridoshic type, and one type due to disorders of the artava.

-Nidana: A long list of non specific causes are provided by the classical texts for the origin of gulma that include the suppression of natural urges, grief, becoming weakened by fever, vomiting or diarrhea and then eating food that vitiates vata.
+Nidana: A long list of non specific causes are provided by the classical texts for the origin of gulma that includes the suppression of natural urges, grief, becoming weakened by fever, vomiting or diarrhea, and eating food that vitiates vata.
 Other causes include drinking cold water when hungry and beginning purification without proper oleation and fomentation.
 These causes are quite generalized toward poor health practices and emphasize those that vitiate vata.

-Purvarupa: Generalized purvarupa include all kinds of digestive disturbances such as belching, borborygmi, gas and constipation.
+Purva rupa: Generalized purva rupa include all kinds of digestive disturbances such as belching, borborygmus, gas and constipation.

-Vataja gulma presents with tumors in the large intestine or pelvic region.
+Vataja Gulma presents with tumors in the large intestine or pelvic region.
 There may be pain in the in the neck and head with fever.
 Patients feel cold and the spleen is often enlarged.
-There are usually signs of digestive discomfort such as constipation and borborygmi (intestinal churning).
+There are usually signs of digestive discomfort, such as constipation and borborygmus (intestinal churning).
 The mouth and skin are usually dry.
 Patients usually lose weight as the condition progresses.
-The skin, nails, eyes and feces typically become dark or gray.
+The skin, nails, eyes, and feces typically become dark or gray.
 Texts describe the tumor as feeling as if one was being swarmed by ants.
 Pain is throbbing or cutting.
 The tumor may appear to move about and change in size and shape.
 Naturally, symptoms are worse on an empty stomach and during the vata times of day.

-Prognosis: Single dosha involvement is the easiest to treat, dual dosha is more difficult and sannipattika type is stated to be incurable through Ayurveda.
-According to the Madhava Nidanam, the prognosis is terminal if the tumor fills the abdomen, has the shape of a tortoise shell, there is loss of appetite, debility, nausea, cough, vomit, discharge of mucous from the mouth and nose and loss of taste or smell.
+Prognosis: Single dosha involvement is the easiest to treat, dual dosha is more difficult, and sannipatika type is stated to be incurable through Ayurveda.
+According to the Madhava Nidanam, the prognosis is terminal if the tumor fills the abdomen, has the shape of a tortoise shell, there is loss of appetite, onset of debility, nausea, cough, vomit, discharge of mucous from the mouth and nose, and loss of taste or smell.
 Systemic swelling is also a poor sign.

-Regardless of the type of gulma, patients benefit from a diet that is warm, light and oily.
+Gulma Chikitsa: Regardless of the type of gulma, patients benefit from a diet that is warm, light and oily.
 This diet reflects the predominance of vata in the pathology.
 Over the region of the tumor, oleation and fomentation are recommended to pacify vata.
-Blood letting at the site of the tumor is also classically recommended.
+Bloodletting at the site of the tumor is also classically recommended.
 Agni should be properly managed.
 In most cases, agni will be low and hence a dipana is suggested to be taken in takra if possible.
-A simple formula recommended by Chakradatta is Yavani Takra prepared by mixing Yavani (Henbane: Hyoscymus Niger; nervine sedative, antispasmodic and pain reducer) with a pinch of salt into takra.
+A simple formula recommended by Chakradatta is Yavani Takra, prepared by mixing Yavani (Henbane, Hyoscyamus Niger; nervine sedative, antispasmodic and pain reducer) with a pinch of salt into takra.

 Vata Gulma benefits from anuvasana basti if the tumor is below the umbilicus.
 A vata type tumor above the umbilicus requires oral oleation.
 Chakradatta suggests mixing 1 part ginger with 4 parts sesame oil and 2 parts jaggery taken in hot milk.
 Other medicines recommended by Chakradatta include castor oil or garlic taken in warm milk.
 Purifying bastis may also be performed in accordance with the principles governing such therapy.

-Dual and tridoshic gulma benefits from the combined treatment of the doshas involved.
+Dual and Tridoshic Gulma benefits from the combined treatment of the doshas involved.
 Special herbs mentioned in classical texts to be used to help break up the tumor include calamus, long pepper, chitrak and hing.
-As these herbs are all warming they are best for gulma that is vata ? kapha in nature.
+As these herbs are all warming, they are best for gulma that is both vata and kapha in nature.

-Types: Granthi is categorized to be of 9 kinds by Vagbhat.
+Types: Granthi is categorized to be of 9 kinds by Vagbhata.
 There is one caused by each dosha, and six categorized by the tissue that is vitiated.
-These tissues are: rakta, mamsa, medas, asthi, sira (vein) and vrana (ulcer).
-Other authors have added additional types such as nadi dhatuja, lasika granthi, lasika vahini and tilaja
+These tissues are: rakta, mamsa, medas, asthi, sira (vein) and Vrana (ulcer).
+Other authors have added additional types such as nadi dhatuja, lasika granthi, lasika vahini, and tilaja.

-Vataja granthi presents with a visible tumor that is black or dark in color and is non fixed.
+Vataja granthi presents with a visible tumor that is black or dark in color and is not fixed.
 It is able to move from place to place if pushed.
 Its size may fluctuate.
-It tends to be soft and if pricked, exudes a clear, thin fluid.
+It tends to be soft and, if pricked, exudes a clear, thin fluid.